 - Performed for President Clinton and President Obama, as well as Vice President Gore and Vice-President Biden

-- Toured critically-acclaimed all-youth performances to Africa, Asia and Europe, and twenty-five states throughout the U.S. and Canada, including performances at The White House, the Kennedy Center, the Millennium Dome in London England, and at Goree Island in Dakar, Senegal.
+- Toured critically-acclaimed all-youth performances to Africa, Asia, Europe, and twenty-five states throughout the U.S. and Canada, including performances at The White House, the Kennedy Center, the historic Apollo Theater, Carnegie Hall Millennium, the Dome in London England, and at Goree Island in Dakar, Senegal.

 Detroit Ambassadors, Michigan Model of Success